DataDog/integrations-extras/1e/README.md

 ### Configuration

-Getting set up with the 1E Datadog integration is as simple as emailing a Datadog API key and region to 1E Support team.
+Getting set up with the 1E Datadog integration is as simple as emailing a Datadog API key and region to the 1E Support team.
 There's no further configuration required.

 1. Go to your [Datadog Integrations page][1] and click on the 1E tile.